-The Department's expenditure on translation and interpretation services is set out in the following table, 2007-08 being the most recent period for which there are audited figures.
+The Department's expenditure on translation and interpretation services in 2007-08, being the most recent period for which audited figures are available, is set out in the table.

 Home Office, including UKBA